Pardot Lead Management & Scoring

 Poor attribution confidence

-Marketing can't explain what actually drives revenue because engagement signals aren't structured properly.
+Marketing cannot explain what actually drives revenue because engagement signals are not structured properly.

 Post-implementation cleanup

-Pardot was set up quickly or cheaply — now automation conflicts, scores don't reflect reality, and logic is unclear.
+Pardot was set up quickly or cheaply — now automation conflicts, scores do not reflect reality, and logic is unclear.

 Growing database complexity